 Delos is another island in the South Aegean Sea and a popular location in Greek mythology.
 It was the birthplace of Apollo and Artemis.

 In addition to its mythological importance, Delos was also a major seaport.
 While visiting Delos, you can see the Terrace of the Lions statues, mosaics, markets, and temples.

 Situated near the northern coast of Crete, Knossos is one of the oldest cities in Europe.
 In fact, it was the center of ancient Minoan Crete and continued to be a politically important area until it was destroyed in 1375.

-Today, the Knossos palace-complex is associated with the mythological labyrinth due to its multi-storied and elaborate construction.
+Today, the Knossos palace complex is associated with the mythological labyrinth due to its multi-storied and elaborate construction.

-Take a walk through restored portions of the palace and witness its grandeur along with the remains of palaces it was built upon.
+Walk through restored portions of the palace and witness its grandeur along with the remains of palaces it was built upon.

 Mycenae was an ancient city in Peloponnese, Greece, and is the source of the name of the Mycenaen period of Greek history.

 It shares a mythological history with Knossos since it was home to King Agamemnon, the brother of Knossos’ king and leader of the war against Troy.
 Mycenae was also the setting for Hercules’ acceptance of the 12 labors.